senenpalanca/portfolio/content/featured/ByPay/index.md

 ---

 An overly ambitious project that offers a revolutionary way to pay using your hand and a biometric sensor.
-You can find the project on [Play Store](https://play.google.com/store/apps/details?id=bypay.app)
+You can download the project at [Play Store](https://play.google.com/store/apps/details?id=bypay.app)